SimiaCryptus/qqn-optimizer/docs/result_analysis_prompt.md

 You are an expert in numerical optimization and algorithm analysis.
 Please analyze the provided optimization benchmark report and provide a comprehensive assessment covering the following areas:

 ## 1. Overall Performance Summary
-- Identify the top-performing algorithms across all test problems
-- Highlight algorithms that consistently perform well vs. those with variable performance
-- Note any algorithms that excel in specific problem types or dimensions
+- Cite specific success rates and efficiency metrics from the report

 ## 2. Algorithm-Specific Analysis
 For each optimizer family (QQN variants, L-BFGS variants, Adam variants, GD variants):
-- Compare performance within the family
-- Identify the best variant and explain why it outperforms others
-- Note any surprising results or counterintuitive findings
+- Quote exact performance numbers (success rates, function evaluations) to support comparisons
+- Highlight specific test cases where performance differences are most pronounced

 ## 3. Problem Type Analysis
 Analyze performance across different problem families:
-- **Convex Unimodal** (Sphere, Matyas): Which algorithms excel and why?
-- **Non-Convex Unimodal** (Rosenbrock, Beale, Levi, GoldsteinPrice): How do algorithms handle non-convexity?
-- **Highly Multimodal** (Michalewicz, Rastrigin, Ackley, StyblinskiTang): Which algorithms best navigate multiple local optima?
+- Include specific success rates and convergence metrics for each problem category

 ## 4. Scalability Assessment
-- Compare algorithm performance between 2D and higher-dimensional versions of the same problems
-- Identify algorithms that scale well vs. those that degrade with dimension
-- Note computational efficiency trends (function/gradient evaluations)
+- Provide exact performance degradation percentages where applicable

 ## 5. Success Rate vs. Efficiency Trade-offs
-- Analyze the relationship between success rates and computational cost
-- Identify algorithms that achieve good balance between reliability and efficiency
-- Highlight cases where high success rate comes at significant computational cost
+- Quote specific examples with exact numbers (e.g., "Algorithm X achieves 95% success with 500 evaluations vs Algorithm Y with 80% success in 200 evaluations")

-## 6. Key Insights and Recommendations
+## 6. Key Performance Patterns
-- What are the 3-5 most important findings from this benchmark?
+- Summarize the 3-5 most important performance patterns observed
-- Which algorithms would you recommend for different use cases?
+- Identify clear winners for different problem categories
-- Are there any concerning patterns or unexpected results that warrant further investigation?
+- Note any consistent failure modes or performance bottlenecks
+- Support all observations with specific data citations from the report

-## 7. Methodological Observations
+## 7. Integration Recommendations
+- Based on the results, which algorithms should be prioritized in the optimization pipeline?
+- What problem characteristics should trigger the use of specific algorithms?
-- Comment on the benchmark design (problem selection, success thresholds, etc.)
+- Provide clear decision criteria based on the benchmark data
-- Suggest any improvements or additional analyses that would be valuable

 Please structure your analysis clearly with headings and bullet points.
-Support your conclusions with specific data from the report, including numerical comparisons where relevant.
-Focus on actionable insights that would help practitioners choose appropriate optimization algorithms for their specific needs.
+Every major claim should be supported with specific data from the report, including exact numerical values and direct quotes where relevant.
+Focus on extracting and interpreting the concrete results to inform algorithm selection in the optimization pipeline.